Special Educational Needs and Disabilities Information Report

 Your child's class teacher knows your child best.
 Talk to your child's teacher about your concerns.
 Following your talk, if agreed, the class teacher will then discuss your concerns with the school SENCO (Claire Bishop).
 You may wish to arrange a meeting with the SENCO who can be contacted via email: Senco@rogerdeclare.herts.sch.uk.
 If you continue to have concerns please then arrange to discuss these with the Headteacher.If you continue to have concerns arrange to discuss these with the Headteacher.

 How will the school let me know if they have any concerns about my child's learning, special educational needs or disability?

-Your child's class teacher may initially speak to you at the beginning or end of a normal day and arrange a further time to discuss the concerns, whilst Covid-19 precautions are in place, this discussion will be by phone or Microsoft Teams.
+Your child's class teacher may initially speak to you at the beginning or end of a normal day and arrange a further time to discuss the concerns.
 The class teacher may also talk to you about any issues at our termly Parent Consultations.
 The class teacher will discuss the support and strategies that will be put in place to support your child and his/her needs.
 We also have a number of available appointments with our SENCO during Parents Consultation evenings.
 Further information will be sent to you directly regarding how to book an appointment.

 How will the school consider my views and those of my child with regard to his/her special educational needs and/or disability?

 At Roger de Clare, we believe it is very important for parents and carers to be involved in all areas of their child's learning and we actively encourage discussions.
 We believe, where appropriate, that it is essential to understand your views and, if appropriate, your child's views on any difficulties they may experience with their learning.
 You will be able to share your views and discuss your child's progress at regular meetings across the year.
 In addition, if your child has an Education Health and Care Plan (EHCP) you and your child will be able to share your views at the annual review.